 SWF Activity Module for Moodle 2.5+

 On a related topic, I’m nearing completion of a beta testing version of the SWF Activity Module for Moodle 2.5+.
 Please stay tuned for updates in the near future.
-You can subscribe to posts from this blog via email, RSS, and social media.
+You can subscribe to posts from this blog by clicking on the tab on the bottom right of this page.